 Yet, most airlines won’t fly planes below -40°C/F because cold-resistant blends of aviation fuel are expensive, rendering many flights uneconomical.

-How Often Are Flight Delayed or Canceled Due to Extreme Heat?
+A Lot of Flights Are Delayed or Canceled Due to Extreme Heat

 Flights are often delayed or canceled because of extreme heat in hot areas.